armanjindal/garden/content/digital-garden/technology/Independent Study/Power & Power User - Prospectus.md

 title: "Power & Power User"
 opentoc: true
 ---
-> [!warn]

 > A work in progress.
-Turning this from an academic study in the style of the [Science and Technology Studies](https://sts-program.mit.edu/) to a public essay.

-A Prospectus for an independent study and thesis for my senior year, originating from an incredible seminar on [Information—Computing—Infrastructure](http://www.columbia.edu/cu/bulletin/uwb/#/cu/bulletin/uwb/subj/HIST/GR8479-20223-001)(History GR8479) taught by Professor Matthew Jones in the Fall of 2022.
+I am turning this from an academic study in the style of the [Science and Technology Studies](https://sts-program.mit.edu/) to a public essay.
+Ongoing revision process from an thesis outline written I wrote for an incredible seminar on [Information—Computing—Infrastructure](http://www.columbia.edu/cu/bulletin/uwb/#/cu/bulletin/uwb/subj/HIST/GR8479-20223-001)(History GR8479) taught by Professor Matthew Jones in the Fall of 2022.

 Primary Supervisor: Professor Matthew Jones